microsoft/hi-ml/docs/source/datasets.md

 input_folder = run_info.input_datasets[0]
 ```

+This is also true when running locally - if `local_folder` is not specified and an AzureML workspace can be found, then the dataset will be downloaded or mounted to the `target_folder`.

 ### Dataset versions
 AzureML datasets can have versions, starting at 1.
 You can view the different versions of a dataset in the AzureML